JBGruber/my-homepage/content/home/about.md

 # Background

-I am a Post-Doc Researcher at the Chair of Political Theory and Digital Democracy at the European New School of Digital Studies (ENS), European University Viadrina Foundation Frankfurt (Oder).
-I recently passed my PhD in Politics at the University of Glasgow (I'm only waiting for the award letter now).
+I am a Post-Doc Researcher at the Chair for Digital Democracy at the European New School of Digital Studies (ENS), European University Viadrina Foundation Frankfurt (Oder).
+I recently passed my PhD in Politics at the University of Glasgow.

 In my PhD project, I scrutinised how the media in the UK portrays protest events.
 Most literature about the topic assumes that the messages of protests are delegitimised by the media through routinised framing, i.e. a focus on disruption by and deviance of protesters.
 In my project, I collected all newspaper articles published in selected UK newspaper outlets that mention a protest in the UK over a 26 year period (1992-2017; N > 27,000) and analysed the content using an innovative approach to framing analysis that combines best-practice manual coding techniques with supervised machine learning.